Nameless Rumia's Wiki

 Notes

-Azul Azul Azul MultiMC's recommendation.26)
+Azul Azul Azul Azul MultiMC's recommendation.21)

-Microsoft Microsoft OpenJDK The default version.
+Microsoft Microsoft OpenJDK Default.

 Notes